Malena Is a Name from a Tango

 Malena Is a Name from a Tango (Malena es un nombre de tango) is a 1996 drama film directed by Gerardo Herrero from a screenplay by Senel Paz based on the novel by Almudena Grandes.
 It stars Ariadna Gil.

 Plot

 The plot concerns about the romantic and sexual endeavours of Malena, a victimised and rebellious woman contrasting to her twin sister Reina (who always was the model girl in the family), and then about the mother-son relationship of Malena with her son.
 Malena was gifted however a talisman by her grandfather back when she was 10.

 Cast

 Production

 An adaptation of the novel by Almudena Grandes, the screenplay was penned by Senel Paz.
 It is a Spanish-French-German co-production by Alta Films, Tornasol Films, Blue Dahlia Production, La Sept Cinema, and Road Movies Produktionen.
 Shooting locations included the San Julián estate (La Hoya, Lorca), Mula, Águilas, and Madrid.

 Release

 Distributed by Alta Films, the film was theatrically released in Spain on 12 April 1996.

+The film was the fifth highest grossing Spanish film of the year with a gross of 188 million Spanish Pesetas ($1.31 million).